WebDevByCam/WebDevByCam/README.md

 ---

-### 🧠 Frase que me representa
+### 🧠 Quote That Represents Me

-> “Construyo software que soluciona, simplifica y deja huella.” 💡
+> “I build software that solves problems, simplifies lives, and leaves a mark.” 💡

 ---

 <div align="center">

-🛠️ Hecho con ❤️ por **Camilo Betancourt** — *Web Dev By Cam*
+🛠️ Built with ❤️ by **Camilo Betancourt** — *Web Dev By Cam*
-🌟 _“Transforma tus ideas en productos digitales reales.”_
+🌟 _“Turning ideas into real digital products.”_

 </div>